 Explore our Sonoma County pro bono Immigration Law Clinic

-This new pro bono legal clinic is staffed by second-, third- and fourth-year law students from Empire College.
+This pro bono legal clinic is staffed by second-, third- and fourth-year law students from Empire College.
 Assisting them are students from the college’s paralegal program for bilingual translation, as well as other services.
 These quality pro bono legal services are for individuals and families who are otherwise unable to afford it.

 The new clinic assists people in obtaining a new category of visa which was authorized by Congress as part of the 2000 Victims of Trafficking and Violence Protection Act.